Government Jobs - Immigration and Customs Enforcement (ICE)

 Federal Civil Service | Government Jobs & Employment with the U.S. Immigration and Customs Enforcement (ICE).
 ICE is actively hiring new people for civil service jobs at locations across the United States.
 Civil service job opportunities exist across a broad spectrum of skills and duties.

-Locations for these Jobs.
+Locations for ICE Jobs.
 "ICE has more than 20,000 law enforcement and support personnel in more than 400 offices in the United States and around the world.
 ICE's mission is to enforce legal and safe immigration, prevent terrorism, and combat transnational criminal threats."

 Current Hiring Needs within the U.S. Immigration and Customs Enforcement.
 The ICE has a wide variety of careers in a number of offices located throughout the United States.
 Some of these occupations include: